 For example, in March 2020, due to COVID-19, we closed the office and laboratory spaces in our Watertown, Massachusetts facility and transitioned our employees to work from home.
 During the spring of 2020, we also experienced closures at the locations of some of our Indian CROs due to local lockdown requirements and, in the second quarter of 2021, we saw COVID-19 outbreaks in India impact staffing levels at some of our Indian CROs.
 These shutdowns have resulted and may continue to result in delays to our preclinical studies and, while it is possible that we will be able to accelerate research activities in the longer term or implement alternate mitigation plans, it is also possible that some of our preclinical research programs will suffer unavoidable delays as a result of these outbreaks of COVID-19.
 Due to the COVID-19 pandemic, we have also seen the risk of delays in production of components used to manufacture our lead degrader candidates increase due to previous delays at one of our China-based manufacturers, which we remediated by working with that manufacturer to change the location of future work to another of the manufacturer's sites.
 In June 2020, we reopened our office location to enable a subset of our employees-those whose work can only be performed in our laboratories-to return to the office, and we have required our remaining employees to continue working from home, an arrangement that we expect will continue for some time.
-While the ongoing impact of this pandemic remains uncertain, we believe the redundancies we have in place between our China and India based CROs and our Watertown, Massachusetts-based laboratory staff, as well as the transition of the majority of our employees to remote work arrangements, have generally mitigated the impact of these disruptions on our business, but it also remains possible that we will see delays in some of our preclinical research activities and so threads of COVID-19 becomes more broadly available globally.
+While the ongoing impact of this pandemic remains uncertain, we believe the redundancies we have in place between our China and India based CROs and our Watertown, Massachusetts-based laboratory staff, as well as the transition of the majority of our employees to remote work arrangements, have generally mitigated the impact of these disruptions on our business, but it also remains possible that we will see delays in some of our preclinical research activities as outbreaks of COVID-19 continue to arise in various parts of the world, which may continue until vaccination for COVID-19 becomes more broadly available globally.